kjkuan/Shell-DSL/README.md

 **NOTE:** This module is not thread-safe.

-**Caveat:** Although an implementation detail, this module currently depends on Bash for setting up I/O redirections for sub processes.
+**Caveat:** Although an implementation detail, this module currently depends on Bash to connect the pipes and to set up user specified I/O redirections for sub processes.

 SYNOPSIS
 ========